touch me now

 THE MEDIEVAL YORK CORPUS CHRISTI PLAYS — FIFTY SHORT PLAY SCRIPTS, EACH BASED ON A DIFFERENT BIBLE STORY (OR ON A LATER MEDIEVAL “FANFIC” EMBELLISHMENT UPON BIBLE STORIES), EACH PRODUCED AND PERFORMED BY A DIFFERENT GUILD OR COMMUNITY GROUP, ALL ON ONE DAY.

-NEARLY EVERY YEAR, FROM 1376 TO 1569, THE PLAYMAKERS OF YORK PUT THEIR PLAYS ON MOVABLE STAGES — PAGEANT WAGONS — AND PULLED THEM FROM STATION TO STATION ACROSS THE WHOLE CITY, WITH EACH PLAY REPEATING AT EACH STATION, FROM SUNRISE WELL INTO THE NIGHT.
+NEARLY EVERY YEAR, FROM 1376 TO 1569, THE PLAYMAKERS OF YORK PUT THEIR PLAYS ON MOVABLE STAGES AND PULLED THEM FROM STATION TO STATION ACROSS THE WHOLE CITY, WITH EACH PLAY REPEATING AT EACH STATION, FROM SUNRISE WELL INTO THE NIGHT.

-ON SATURDAY, JUNE 7, 2025 (RAIN DATE SUNDAY, JUNE 8, 2025), STARTING AT 6:30AM — AND LIKELY CONTINUING PAST MIDNIGHT — EIGHTEEN PERFORMANCE GROUPS FROM ACROSS NORTH AMERICA, ORGANIZED BY PLS, WILL PARTICIPATE IN STAGING ALL OF THE YORK PLAYS IN MEDIEVAL STYLE, REPEATING EACH PLAY ACROSS FOUR PERFORMANCE STATIONS, OUTDOORS, AT:
+ON SATURDAY, JUNE 7, 2025 (RAIN DATE SUNDAY, JUNE 8, 2025), STARTING AT 6:30AM — AND LIKELY CONTINUING PAST MIDNIGHT — SEVENTEEN PERFORMANCE GROUPS FROM ACROSS NORTH AMERICA, ORGANIZED BY PLS, WILL PARTICIPATE IN STAGING ALL OF THE YORK PLAYS IN MEDIEVAL STYLE, REPEATING EACH PLAY ACROSS THREE PERFORMANCE STATIONS, OUTDOORS, AT:

 BURWASH QUAD